-The famous Wu Pao Chun Bakery from Taiwan has opened in Singapore at Capitol Piazza.
+The famous Wu Pao Chun Bakery from Taiwan has opened in Singapore at Capitol Singapore.

-He is known for the Lychee Rose Royal bread created, which included rose petals, dried lychees and millet wine.
+He is known for created “Champion Breads” of Red Wine Logan and Lychee Rose Royal bread which included rose petals, dried lychees and millet wine.

-There are outlets in Taiwan’s Kaohsiung, Taichung and Taipei.
-This is Wu Pao Chun’s first flagship store in South East Asia.
+While there are outlets in Taiwan’s Kaohsiung, Taichung and Taipei, this is Wu Pao Chun’s first flagship store in South East Asia.

 Walking in, you may feel that Wu Pao Chun Bakery is “BreadTalk 2.0” with its décor, shelf displays, bread offerings and even the Toast Box nearby.
 Just FYI, BreadTalk has an 80% stake in this joint venture.

-The two main breads to look out for are the award-winning Lychee Rose Royale and Red Wine Longan ($20.80 each), handcrafted in small batches, available only at specific timings.
+The two main breads to look out for are the award-winning Red Wine Longan and Lychee Rose Royale ($20.80 each), handcrafted in small batches, available only at specific timings.

-There were customers looking around the large breads, some questioning about the heavy price-tag.
-There appears to be no half-loaves available for sale.
+There were customers looking around the large breads, some questioning about the heavy price-tag, but they are still frequently sold out.

 I read online reviews commenting about the high prices of the breads – TWD350 (SGD15.25) in Taiwan, and RMB95 (SGD18.90) in Shanghai.
 Well, Singapore’s prices take the cake for now.